RixedLabs/RixedLabs.github.io/about.md

 </p>

 <p align="center">
-Bunch of nerds with a penchant for programming, reverse engineering, malware analysis, and Windows internals.
+Bunch of nerds with a penchant for security research, programming, reverse engineering, and windows internals.
 We are simply sharing our research findings or anything interesting that we come across.
 Our articles are intended for anyone who is new to or experienced in these fields.
 Please <a href="/contact" >contact us </a> if you are have any questions or need assistance.
 We are still learning, so please feel free to provide constructive feedback that will undoubtedly help us improve.
 </p>

 ## Cult Members